gordonmod8/team_project/README.md

 Early stopping appears to have resulted in a more balanced training, whereas training without early stopping allowed the generator to overpower the discriminator, potentially leading to a less effective overall model.
 It's essential to monitor both D and G losses and consider using techniques like early stopping, regularization, or adaptive learning rates to maintain the balance between the two networks during training.

+Conclusion

+From this analysis we concluded that data augmentation through autoencoders is a good alternative to deal with unbalanced datasets given the application of data augmentation significantly improved the model's ability to detect fraudulent transactions.
+Models trained with augmented data demonstrated higher accuracy, and better F1 scores compared to those trained on original datasets.
+This suggests that data augmentation is a viable strategy for addressing the class imbalance and improving model generalization.

+The GAN approach showed potential but struggled with maintaining stability during training, as seen in fluctuating discriminator accuracy.
+The pipelines using SMOTE and ADASYN provided consistently high accuracy and F1 scores, with results close to 100% in our test sets.
+However, the stratified approach yielded better recall, which is critical in fraud detection as accuracy is not the best metric for imbalanced datasets.
+After evaluating our pipelines, the stratified approach was chosen as the most reliable for minimizing false negatives while maintaining high precision.
+The Logistic model also has a good performance as it has the highest F1 Score of 0.81

 ### Limitations:
 We faced GPU capacity limitations while implementing all of the methods.
 In the future, we would like to run the models on a cloud solution and try implementing a more fine tuned GAN model.